Essendon (West) - Aberfeldie

 Essendon (West) - Aberfeldie displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Essendon (West) - Aberfeldie's dwelling structure, as per the latest Census, consisted of 54.2% houses and 45.8% other dwellings.
-This contrasts with Melbourne metro's figures of 42.6% houses and 57.4% other dwellings.
-Home ownership in Essendon (West) - Aberfeldie stood at 37.6%, with mortgaged dwellings at 32.3% and rented ones at 30.0%.
-The median monthly mortgage repayment was $2,400, higher than Melbourne metro's average of $2,200.
-The median weekly rent figure in the area was $382, compared to Melbourne metro's $370.
-Nationally, Essendon (West) - Aberfeldie's mortgage repayments were significantly higher at $2,400 against Australia's average of $1,863.
-Rents also exceeded the national figure of $375.
+In Essendon (West) - Aberfeldie, as per the latest Census, 54.2% of dwellings were houses while 45.8% consisted of other types such as semi-detached homes and apartments.
+This is in contrast to Melbourne's metropolitan area where 42.6% of dwellings are houses and 57.4% are other types.
+Home ownership in Essendon (West) - Aberfeldie stood at 37.6%, with mortgaged dwellings accounting for 32.3% and rented ones making up 30%.
+The median monthly mortgage repayment was $2,400, higher than Melbourne's average of $2,200.
+The median weekly rent in the area was $382 compared to Melbourne's $370.
+Nationally, Essendon (West) - Aberfeldie's mortgage repayments were significantly higher at $2,400 against Australia's average of $1,863, while rents were also higher at $382 versus the national figure of $375.

 Frequently Asked Questions - Housing